spring-cloud/spring-cloud-app-broker/ci/README.md

 ### Fly

-The pipeline can be run using the following script:
+The pipeline can be run using the following script from the `main` branch:

 ```$bash
 $ ./ci/scripts/set-pipeline.sh